panglesd/slipshow/CONTRIBUTING.md

     deserialize data exchanged between server and client.
   - `src/engine/previewer/` contains the code for the previewer panel (used by slipshow's preview mode but also sliphub, the VSCode extension, ...)
+  - `src/lspishow/` contains the code for the lsp server.

 ## Releasing